Elijbet/DictionaryApp/README.md

 * working simple search bar
 * gritter - This gem allows you to easily add Growl-like notifications to your application using a jQuery plugin. - doesn't work yet
 * friendly_id gem for slugging.
 It lets you create human-friendly strings instead of numeric ids.
 * apply pagination and search with AJAX  -  not working as of yet

+## Installation

+- clone the repo and navigate to the project directory
+- `rails s` to run locally
+- Open http://localhost:3000 to view it in the browser

+## Authors

+###Eliza Khachatryan